Skip to content

 Te Whau Pathway (TWPP) will be the silver lining of the Whau river and the meeting of both Waitematā and Manukau Harbours.
 Forged across a time and place of significant cultural histories, this pathway invites people to rediscover themselves in the whenua and to honour the natural beauty of the awa.
-We are excited to partner with TWPP as the Artistic project leads.
+We are excited to partner with TWPP as the Community Art project leads.

 Image: ‘Whau Zine’ by students from the July Whau Holiday Art Programme and Lori